theist/librato-alerts-cli/README.md

 ## ALMOST KNOWN BUGS or TODO's:

- * It does not support pagination yet if there are more alerts than the ones which fits in an API call it will not list them.
  * This is tested against an old, no tagged metrics librato account may work in the modern ones.